 The House badge, argent a cross gules (a red cross on a field of silver), and motto ‘delectando pariterque monendo’, which means ‘by pleasing and instructing in equal measure’, were both adopted from the Melvill family.
 House colours are black and red.

-Home to 60 girls, 46 of whom are boarders, Melvill is today the newest boarding house on the campus.
+Home to 60 girls, most of whom are boarders, Melvill is the newest boarding house on the campus.
 Overlooking two large ponds and surrounded by mature trees and gardens, its reflective environment encourages open-minded, artistic thinking.

 Melvill is very much a multi-talented House, competing with considerable enthusiasm and dedication in competitions such as junior rounders, tennis and athletics.
 The House is also home to many talented musicians who sing in the choir, play in the orchestra and perform in the yearly cabaret.